mollie/Sylius/README.md

 [our website](https://bitbag.shop/)! :rocket:

 ## Installation
-1.Require with composer
+1.Require with composer.

 ```bash
 $ composer require bitbag/mollie-plugin
 ```

-2.Add traits to your GatewayConfig entity class.
+2.Add traits to your GatewayConfig entity class, when You don't use annotation.

 ```php
 <?php